vdotok/react-one2one/README.md

 ## How to Generate Build:

-Follow the command below to generate a “build”
+Run the below command to generate a “build”

 ```shell
   npm run build